HosamRashed/Sport_Facility_Booking_System/README.md

 For the **web application**, the MERN stack (MongoDB, Express.js, React.js, Node.js) was utilized to ensure a robust and dynamic interface.

-For the **mobile application**, React Native was employed for front-end development, while Node.js and Express were used to establish seamless communication between the front-end and backend components.
+For the **mobile application**, React Native was employed for front-end development, while Node.js served as the back-end runtime environment.
+Express.js, a minimal and flexible web application framework, was leveraged to create a structured and efficient API communication layer between the front-end and the back-end components.

+## Functional Requirements

 ## Functional Requirements